 Personal Property Insurance

 The University and the Office of Residential Life do not carry insurance on student belongings and, therefore, accept no responsibility for theft, loss, or damage, etc. Homeowners insurance may cover property outside of the home, which means that you should consult your policy to determine if you are covered.
 If not, coverage may be obtained through the Personal Property Insurance Coverage Plan.
 Information and applications may be obtained at the Office of Residential Life.

 Pets, including birds, are prohibited in student rooms.
 However, non-carnivorous fish in an aquarium (less than 10 gallons) are permitted in student rooms.

 Students are responsible for what occurs in their room.
 To provide maximum security for persons and property, rooms should be locked when the room is unoccupied or when residents are asleep.
 The University is not responsible for loss of personal property caused by theft, fire, or other causes.
 Students are advised to obtain insurance coverage on all personal effects.

 Furniture in lounges and common areas is provided for the use and enjoyment of all members of the hall community.
 Students are prohibited from removing furniture from public areas.

-Each residence hall, under the direction of its Rector, shall establish quiet hours to ensure proper conditions for study and rest.
+During the Academic Year, residence halls have established quiet hours to ensure proper conditions for study and rest.
+These hours are consistent with parietal hours and begin at 12:00 a.m. on weeknights and 2:00 a.m. on weekends.
 All students must abide by the established study hours in their halls and common courtesy should be practiced during those times that are not set aside for studying.

 Residence Hall Wired and Wireless Communications